 The array items included in the collection property are described in the Collection Resource section of this Requirements Class.

 This Requirements Class does not define any parameters for use against a collections resource.
-Implementors who wish to support filtering of the collections to be included in a result set should implement the Simple Query Conformance Class for that purpose.
+Implementers who wish to support filtering of the collections to be included in a result set should implement the Simple Query Conformance Class for that purpose.

 8.1.3.
 Error situations